isomerpages/nlb-biblioasia/_jan-2007/Director's Column.md

 To assist you in getting a deeper insight into the lives of our pioneers, I am pleased to say that you can consult reference sources authored by pioneers available at the National Library.
-One item is Chinese Crisis from Within, articles on the political situation of China written by Dr Lim Boon Keng.
-Another is One Hundred Years' History of the Chinese in Singapore, which is also available online in the Digital Library.
+One item is *Chinese Crisis from Within*, articles on the political situation of China written by Dr Lim Boon Keng.
+Another is *One Hundred Years' History of the Chinese in Singapore*, which is also available online in the Digital Library.
 Written by Mr Song Ong Siang, a prominent Straits Chinese leader in 1923, the title is an authoritative source on the Chinese community